MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-setting-up-amazonworkdocs-to-o365.md

 - SPMigration
 - M365-collaboration
 search.appverid: MET150
-description: "Setting Up the Migration from AmazonWorkDocs with Mover"
+description: "Setting up your migration from AmazonWorkDocs with Mover"
 ---
-# Setting Up the Migration from AmazonWorkDocs with Mover
+# Setting up your migration from AmazonWorkDocs with Mover

 ## Amazon WorkDocs FAQ